hyperledger-labs/fabric-token-sdk/docs/core-token.md

 token:
   # Is the token-sdk enabled
   enabled: true

+  # token selector configuration allows to use different implementations of the token selector
+  # the "default" driver is the mailman implementation, other possible configurations are: "simple"
+  selector:
+    driver: mailman

   tms:
     mytms: # unique name of this token management system
       network: default # the name of the network this TMS refers to (Fabric, Orion, etc)